jmatsu/license-list-plugin/README.md

 If you would like to re-initialize the definition files, then please pass `-Poverwrite=true` when running this task.

-#### Validate
+### Validate

 `validate<Variant>LicenseList`

 This checks if the current definition files and the current project dependencies differ.

+NOTE: This doesn't mean your definition file *satisfy* license usages.
+It's your responsibility, not of this plugin.

-#### Merge/Update
+### Merge/Update

 `merge<Variant>LicenseList`

 Merge the current project dependencies into the current definition files with respecting the current definition files.

-The strategy is defensive to preserve your changes in the definition files.
+The strategy is *defensive*.
+This task will preserve your changes in the definition files.

-#### Visualize
+### Visualize

 `visualize<Variant>LicenseList`